Overview

 ### 3. Deployment Phase

-Deploy the release to your target environment:
+Deploy the candidate generated in the previous step to your target environment:

 ```bash